Judy Tyler: Early life and career

 Judy Tyler spent her teen years in Teaneck, New Jersey.
 She came from a show business family and was encouraged to study dance and acting.
 Tyler's acting career began as a teenager, with regular appearances on Howdy Doody as Princess Summerfall Winterspring from 1950 to 1953.

 Like her mother, Tyler became a chorus girl, and then landed a starring role in the Rodgers and Hammerstein musical Pipe Dream.
 Life did a story on rising Broadway talent with Tyler on its cover as one of the up-and-coming stars.
 Tyler lived with her parents in Teaneck while appearing on Howdy Doody and Broadway.

 Offered an opportunity in Hollywood, Tyler appeared in the film Bop Girl Goes Calypso (1957), then starred opposite Elvis Presley in Jailhouse Rock (1957).
-She made a guest appearance on Perry Mason as Irene Kilby in "The Case of the Fan Dancer's Horse", which aired on December 28, 1957, nearly six months after her death.
+On December 28, 1957, nearly six months after she died, Tyler was a cast member in a televised Perry Mason episode, "The Case of the Fan Dancer's Horse," the last screen role she filmed.

 Death

-After filming Jailhouse Rock, Tyler and her second husband, Gregory Lafayette (born Earl Gregory Nisonger Jr.), began driving home to New York from Hollywood.
+A few days after her Jailhouse Rock filming ended, Tyler and her second husband, Gregory Lafayette (born Earl Gregory Nisonger Jr.), began driving home to New York from Hollywood.
 While driving through Wyoming on July 3, 1957, they were involved in an automobile accident on U.S. Route 287 near Rock River.
 Tyler was killed instantly, aged 24, and Lafayette died the next day, aged 19.
 The Casper Morning Star reported the passenger killed in the oncoming car, driven by Paul Reed, was Don D. Jones, 23, of Hanna, Wyoming.
-Police said Lafayette swerved to avoid hitting a car that was towing a trailer and collided with the other vehicle involved in the crash.
-Reporter Ted Smith wrote in The Commercial Appeal that the trailer-towing car was returning to the highway after leaving a tourist shop.
+Police said Lafayette's car swerved to avoid hitting a slow-moving car-and-trailer entering the highway and collided head-on with the other vehicle in the crash.